mike2611/hello-react-front-end/README.md

 # Hello React Front-End

-> Hello World RoR React, this is the Front-End for this project
+> Hello World project usign RoR and React, this is the Front-End for this project

 [RoR Project](https://github.com/mike2611/hello-rails-back-end)